If you’re debating staying in Caherdaniel in Kerry, you’ve landed in the right place.

 Around 66 km from Killarney, Caherdaniel is just shy of the halfway point on the Ring of Kerry driving route.
 It’s located on the southwest tip of the Iveragh Peninsula in Glenmore Valley, with sandy beaches, rolling mountains, lakes, rivers, and ancient stone forts all close by.

 In Irish, the village is known as Cathair Dónall, which means ‘Dónall’s stone ringfort’.
 Dónall translates to Daniel, and so the anglicised name is Caherdaniel.
-The Cathair, or ring fort, in question, is an ancient fort just outside of the village.
-Meanwhile, the Daniel in question relates to Daniel O’Connell — more on him below.
+The Cathair, or ring fort, in question is an ancient fort just outside of the village.

 3. Ring of Kerry town